CommuniCityProject/communicity_toolbox/toolbox/Projects/InstanceSegmentation/README.md

 - **``GET``** _/_

-    Returns the name and version of the API
+    Returns the name and version of the API.

     - **Response**